Siddique Salik: Witness to Surrender and Inter-Services Public Relations

 Under the population transfer agreement signed between India, Pakistan, and Bangladesh, Major Salik returned to Pakistan when he was repatriated by Indian Army to the Pakistan Army in 1973.
 Major Salik testified against AAK Niazi during the interviewing process of the War Enquiry Commission.
 Major Salik continued his military service and remained associated with the Inter-Services Public Relations, working on the public relations.
 During this time, he began working towards writing the memoirs and book that would recounts the events of the 1971 India-Pakistan war, which he titled "Witness to Surrender."

 In 1977, Major Salik was promoted as Lieutenant-Colonel and published his book despite reservation within the military in 1979.
-The book has its significance and considered an eyewitness report on the committed genocide committed under the responsibility of Pakistani military and the Mukti Bahini (lit.
+The book has its significance and considered an eyewitness report on the genocide committed under the responsibility of Pakistani military and the Mukti Bahini (lit.
 Freedom Army), since the War Report was never declassified.

 Lieutenant-Colonel Salik also published the Urdu version of the book, title as: ميں نے ڈھاكه ڈوبتے ديكھا (lit.
 Witness to Surrender) in 1986, which was a translation of his English text.
 In his book, Salik presented a view of soldiers and sailors serving in the army and navy in a crucial period of insurgency and the politics that revolved around the Yahya administration, which eventually led to the independence of Bangladesh.

 In 1979, Salik joined the army staff at the Army GHQ as public relations officer, and began working as speechwriter for President Zia-ul-Haq.
 In 1981, he was promoted to colonel in the army, and during this time, he remained in charge of the Ministry of Information and Broadcasting, though he was not appointed minister.
 In 1982, Salik was permanently appointed as Press secretary for President Zia at the Army GHQ.
 In 1985, he was promoted as brigadier, and was appointed Director-General of Inter-Services Public Relations when his appointment was approved by then-vice army chief General K.M.
 Arif.

 During his tenure at Inter-Services Public Relations, he became widely known in the public circles in country when he acted as the principal source of information on Pakistani military deployment in response to the Indian Army's massive military exercise.

 On 17 August 1988, Brig Salik was among those who died in a mysterious plane crash while he was traveling with President Zia and American ambassador Arnold Lewis Raphel; he was buried in his local village with full military honors.